4sito/simple-youtube-dl-playlist-script/README.md

 # simple-youtube-dl-playlist-script
-This script will download youtube videos to your desired location.
+This script will download youtube audio files from playlist directly to your desired location.

-The script will work onyl for Linux Users.
+Linux Users only.

 PREREQUISITE: